ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Prognosis

-• morbidity and mortality may be caused by irreversible organ dysfunction or due to the consequences of intensive/prolonged use of glucocorticoids or immunosuppressive agents
+• morbidity and mortality may be caused by irreversible organ dysfunction or as consequences of intensive/prolonged use of glucocorticoids or immunosuppressive agents

 • prognosis depends on the degree of renal impairment and whether therapy is initiated early

-• severe renal involvement has a worse prognosis and a higher rate of mortality
+• severe renal involvement is associated with a worse prognosis and a higher mortality rate

-• with early therapy, the disease has a good prognosis; 80-90% of patients survive 5 years and can lead a relatively normal life
+• early initiation of therapy can significantly improve the prognosis; 80-90% of patients survive 5 years and are able to lead a relatively normal life

-• untreated disease has a poor prognosis, and up to 70% of patients die within 1 year
+• untreated disease has a poor prognosis; up to 70% of patients die within 1 year

-• granulomatosis is prone to relapses; they are frequent, occurring in up to 50% of patients, even several years after diagnosis, often in association with infection or reduced doses of corticosteroids
+• granulomatosis is prone to relapses; whoch can occur in up to 50% of patients, sometime several years after the initial diagnosis; relapses may be triggered by infections or reductions in corticosteroid doses

 Related Content